13 Logistic Regression

 Further, Logistic regression models the log-odds (logit) of the probability as a linear function of the predictors, which aligns with the maximum likelihood estimation framework and provides desirable statistical properties.
 Specifically, if we invert the logistic function, \[ p_i = \sigma(\beta^Tx_i) = \frac{e^{\beta^Tx_i}}{1+e^{\beta^Tx_i}}, \] we get the log-odds \[ \log\left(\frac{p_i}{1-p_i}\right) = \beta^Tx_i. \] Meaning that \(\beta^Tx_i\) measures how probability of \(y_i = 1\) changes with respect to the change in \(x_i\) on the log-odds scale.
 It allows us to interpret the model coefficients as the log-odds ratios of the response variable.

-In some disciplines, such as econometrics, physcology and natural sciences, a normal CDF is used instead of the logistic CDF.
-It is done for historical reasons and because Normal CDF has slightly differnt assumptions about the data, that might be more natural in some cases.
+In some disciplines, such as econometrics, psychology and natural sciences, a normal CDF is used instead of the logistic CDF.
+It is done for historical reasons and because the normal CDF has slightly different assumptions about the data, that might be more natural in some cases.

 In the case of the normal CDF, the model is called probit, it stands for probability unit, and the link function is called probit link.
 The probit model is defined as \[ \Phi^{-1}(p_i) = \beta^Tx_i. \] where \(\Phi(\cdot)\) is the normal CDF.